Understanding the different scores used across CultureAI

 you believe the event did not occur.

-Closing off any raised risks as "Safe" or a "False Positive" will also remove any negative impact that risk had on an employees score.
+Closing off any raised risks as "Safe" or a "False Positive" will also remove some of the negative impact that risk had on an employees score, though it may not remove it entirely.
+To completely remove the impact, you would need to delete the event.

 Could an employee falsely inflate their score by re-doing training, or reporting lots of emails?